OddTK/OddTK/README.md

 # Hi there, I'm Jesus (hey-soos)! 👋

-- 🔭 I’m currently working on learning C#
+- 🔭 I’m currently working on honing my skills and also learning C#

 - 😄 Pronouns: he/him/his
 - 🌱 Currently working on becoming an amazing developer!